 How to Make More Money When You've Hit a Slow Season in Your Handmade Business

-One of the most common questions handmade business owners face is how to make more money when they are in a slow season.
+2023 is proving to be just as wonky as the last three, am I right?
+One of the most common questions handmade business owners face in growing, scaling and surviving is how to make more money when they are in a slow season.
 The holiday season has come and gone, and now you're left with a lot of handmade inventory that needs to be sold but not much demand for it.
 Most businesses have ebbs and flows and slow seasons.
-This blog post will help you make more money during your slow season by focusing on different strategies that could work for you.
+I'm going to help you make more money during your slow season by focusing on different strategies that could work for you.

 1) Increase Your Online Presence